-While standing, outline both feet (barefoot) on a piece of blank paper (you may have to tape two sheets together).
+- While standing, outline both feet (barefoot) on a piece of blank paper (you may have to tape two sheets together).

-Take a ruler, and measure (in centimeters) from the center back of the heel to the furthest point away.
+- Take a ruler, and measure in centimeters from the center back of the heel to the furthest point away.
 This is typically the big toe, but be careful, it might be your second toe!

 |CM||US Women's Sizes||US Men's Sizes|

-1) Thumb width length from end of longest toe, to end of shoe.
+- There's a thumb-width length from end of longest toe, to end of shoe.

-2) Roughly two finger's width between lace eyelets on top of the shoe.
+- There's roughly two finger's width between lace eyelets on top of the shoe.

-3) Forefoot is not bulging out over the edges of the shoe.
+- The forefoot is not bulging out over the edges of the shoe.

 Once you lace the shoes up, you should feel comfortable and secure in the shoe, with space to wiggle your toes (as if you can play the piano with them!).
 You should have roughly a thumb width of space from the end of your longest toe, to the end of the shoe.
 There should be no major bulging along the sides of the shoe.

-If in doubt, visit us in store to get fitted by one of our expert shoe fitters at 6166 Quinpool Rd., Halifax, Nova Scotia.
+When in doubt, visit us in-store at 6166 Quinpool Rd., Halifax, Nova Scotia.